 The course was created on over 210 acres of serene rolling hills, tall pine, beautiful ponds and the babbling Butter Brook which flows directly down the middle of the property.
 It is conveniently located at the junction of Route 225 and Route 27 on the Westford, Carlisle and Acton town lines.

-This Mark Mungeam design, of the world famous Cornish, Silva & Mungeam golf course architectural firm, is a par 72 layout, stretching from 5000 yards to 6800 yards with four sets of tees.
+This Mark Mungeam design is a par 72 layout stretching from 5,100 yards to over 6,800 yards with four sets of tees.

-Butter Brook is a golf course designed in the classic tradition.
+Butter Brook is designed in the classic tradition.
 The course is located on ideal sandy soils, among mature white pines in the Boston suburb of Westford.
 Following the classic style, the natural terrain was studied and the golf holes routed accordingly.

-There are four sets of tee markers per hole, and great variation in green design.
+There are four sets of tee markers per hole and great variation in green design.
 The greens have gentle rolls and changes in slope, to place a premium on putting.
-The 32 bunkers, randomly spread throughout the course, define shot angles and entice aggressive play.
+The bunkers, randomly spread through out the course define shot angles and entice aggressive play.